 What does online reputation management (ORM) include?

-The services included in your online reputation management plan can vary greatly from provider to provider.
-The reason cheap ORM providers can offer such low costs is that they often use "spam" tactics that don’t require the same quality or level of resources.
-It's basically automated.
+The reputation services included in your online reputation management plan can vary greatly from provider to provider.
+Cheap ORM providers can offer such low costs because they often use "spam" tactics that don’t require the same quality or level of resources.
+It's automated.

-For example, a less experienced firm might choose to flood Google with social media and profiles in an attempt to suppress negative search results and dominate the front page (this used to work about ten years ago).
+For example, a less experienced firm might flood Google with social media and profiles to suppress negative search results and dominate the front page (this used to work about ten years ago).

 Generally speaking, a high-quality ORM service will include: